grinnell-cs/csc151-images/_eboards/eboard41.md

 Administrivia
 -------------

-* Grades were distributed around noon on Tuesday.
+* Grades were distributed around 5pm on Tuesday.
 I have not yet updated tokens.
 * Reminder: I have no scheduled office hours during Finals Week.
 I will be in my office as much as I can.
 Feel free to DM me to check if I'm there or to ask questions.
 * For some reason, some of you never did the Ethics LA.
 I've reopened that.
   (It will be listed as late, but there's no penalty.)
+I also opened a new Collaboration LA.
 * I expect to see all of you here on Friday.
 * If you plan to request an incomplete, note that those are due on Friday.
 As I mentioned earlier, those should be for just one mini-project.
 * Since we'll be filling out EOCEs in class on Friday and we have fewer computers than people, it would be nice if some of you brought laptops on Friday.
+* If there is an LA you need and it doesn't show up by 10am today, please let me know and I'll get it posted this afternoon.

 ### Upcoming Token activities